Internal Medicine Residency Program

-In 2008 CPMC formed high level affiliation with Dartmouth Medical School (please see below).
+In 2008 CPMC formed high level affiliation with Geisel School of Medicine at Dartmouth College (please see below).
 In 1996, the Internal Medicine Program at California Pacific also became an affiliate of the University of California at San Francisco (UCSF).
 Residents who match at CPMC do the vast majority of their inpatient and outpatient training at California Pacific and its outpatient facility.
 California Pacific residents can choose a number of electives at UCSF and its affiliated hospitals and clinics.
 CPMC residents also have full VPN access to the UCSF Library and all of its resources.

 Back to top